nathanielyvo/Big-data-Machine-learning-Last-experiment/README.md

  - `datasets.py`: Contains 3 different dataset classes.
 Suitable for different methods of training and testing
  - `utils.py`: Contains some usage code for building dataloader and setting seeds, etc.
  - `train.py`: Code used for trainings.
- - `test.py`: Code used for testings.
+ - `test.py` : Code used for testings.
+ - `model.py`: Contains resnet network structure code for training and testing。

 ## Model Training and Evaluation
 Please use **train_fsl.py** and follow the instructions below.
 The file will automatically evaluate the model on the meta-test set with 10,000 tasks after given epochs.